 A gap year shouldn’t be viewed simply as a year off.
 It is an opportunity to equip yourself with skills desirable to employers, as well as doing once-in-a-lifetime activities.
 To maintain a balance between the two, divide your gap year into things you want to experience and things you want to achieve.

-Split the year in half or into thirds.
+One way to do this is by splitting the year in half or into thirds.
 You can spend half the year working, and then go travelling.
-If you don’t want to travel, you can spend a third of the year gaining work experience, another third earning and saving money then learn a new skill or study for the remainder.
-This method will ensure you have a year full of a variety of experiences.
+If you don’t want to travel, you can spend a third of the year gaining work experience, another third earning and saving money, then learn a new skill or study for the remainder.
+Another way is to combine both new experiences and learning into one.
+For example, you can travel and do some work experience abroad.

-Being flexible and adaptable allows you to say ‘yes’ to multiple experiences on your gap year; being beholden to someone else’s rigid structure is the downside of giving up the hassle of planning.
-Peter, now aged 21, says, “The best memories I have of my gap year almost always come from the spontaneous and unplanned things we did”.
+Finally, if you plan things yourself, you won’t need to stick to someone else’s structure, and you can be spontaneous.
+Peter, now 21, says, “The best memories I have of my gap year almost always come from the spontaneous and unplanned things we did”.

 3. Trial potential careers